 - Download the National Goat Health Declaration from the Farm Biosecurity toolkit.

-- Read the Goat Health Brochure (pdf – 165 kB) for more information about how the NGHD integrates with GoatMAP and other animal health tools.
+- Read the Goat Health Brochure (pdf – 1.29 MB) for more information about how the NGHD integrates with GoatMAP and other animal health tools.

 Johne’s disease in goats

 Johne’s disease is a serious wasting disease of goats, which can lead to loss of production and death.
 The disease is caused by a bacterium (Mycobacterium paratuberculosis) that lives mainly in animal intestines, but can also survive in the outside environment for several months.
 Johne’s disease affects animals by causing thickening of the intestinal wall resulting in a reduction in the normal absorption of food.

 Johne’s disease is seen more often in dairy goats than meat or fibre goats, but all breeds may be infected if they come into contact with the bacterium.